imnuvi/CheatBook/elixir/4_Maps_Dicts_stucts/Maps_dicts_structs.md

 - elements are ordered - Keyword
 - need to pattern match - map
 - more than a hundred entries - Hashmap

+<h3>The Basics</h3>

+maps and hashdicts both implement the Dict behaviour.
+The Keyword module also uses the implementation but with some modifications to accomodate multiple entries with same keys.
+Generally we use the Dict modules methods as this allows us to change the implementation between say Dict and HashDict.